sourcegraph/about/content/terms/privacy.md

 We will delete inactive accounts and any personal information in them after a period of eighteen (18) months.

-If you have any questions about reviewing, modifying or deleting your account information, you can contact us directly at <a href="mailto:support@sourcegraph.com">support@sourcegraph.com</a>.
+If you have any questions about reviewing, modifying or deleting your account information, you can contact us directly at support@sourcegraph.com.

 <span style={{color: '#b200f8'}}>